 You can hike several mountains right from the city center of Salzburg.
 Salzburg has three city mountains.
 Two of them, Mönchsberg and Kapuzinerberg, are right in the old town.
 The third mountain, Gaisberg, is a little further away, but if you are up for a day hike, you could even reach the top of Gaisberg walking from the city center.

 The easiest hike would be Mönchsberg.
 Mönchsberg surrounds the old town on the left side of the river.
 Once you are on the mountain, it is flat.
 A good plan would be to start your hike from Mülln and Müllner Steg and hike all along the hill.
 Time your adventure, so you get to the fortress right after closing time.
 As I mentioned before, the fortress is free after closing time.
-To find the best viewpoints, you can also read my article on the best views in Salzburg.
+Here is an article to find out more about the city hikes of Salzburg and another article on the best views in Salzburg which you find on these mountains.

 Still an easy hike, however, more strenuous is the hike along Kapuzinerberg.
 Kapuzinerberg, on the right side of the river, feels more like a real mountain and is the recreational area of Salzburg.
 There is almost only forest, and with 640 meters, Kapuzinerberg is higher than Mönchsberg.